 This is obviously a major issue to the person injecting as the damage from even just the blunting of the needle will help to accelerate vein damage leading to collapse.
 You also have to take into account that because of the time being taken there is an issue of blood clotting in the needle, both people mentioned above also talked about re-filtering the solution to get rid of these clots, but some people just inject them which can lead to problems like pulmonary embolism.

 We have to increase worker and service awareness of this issue, it’s no good just having “Injections per day” on an assessment, we need to delve deeper.
 I’m currently writing a new assessment tool which asks “Number of successful injections per day” as well as “Average number of attempts per injection”

-But how can we better raise awareness, the obvious answer is better staff training, but for me it's about better communication between worker and injector.
-If you're a worker it's your duty to be asking about his stuff, and even more importantly if you are an injector you need to be telling the workers at the NSP what the real situation is.
-It's no good just letting them carry on believing that you just inject three times a day if you are stabbing yourself with a needle 20 to 30 times a day.
+But how can we better raise awareness, the obvious answer is better staff training, but for me it’s about better communication between the worker and person injecting.
+If you’re a worker it’s your duty to be asking about his stuff, and even more importantly if you are an injector you need to be telling the workers at the NSP what the real situation is.
+It’s no good just letting them carry on believing that you just inject three times a day if you are stabbing yourself with a needle 20 to 30 times a day.

 The good news is that from a workers point of view this is a great opportunity for talking about route transitions, after all if someone is spending a frustrating hour trying to find a vein, jabbing this often, and having to re-filter the drug repeatedly, they would have been far better off just to smoke it on the foil in the first place.

 Even if it’s only for one of their ‘4’ injections a day.